Cellular Tower Strength RF Testing Surveys for RF Radiation Safety (MPE) 5G Cell Phone Signal and Rooftop Antenna Surveys

 • Poor sensitivity and / or low signal to noise (SNR) ratios of the end user device which can vary by manufacturer, model, manufacturing variations, physical damage, firmware, etc.

-We also perform FCC RF Compliance Safety Surveys with regard to MPE (Maximum Permissible Exposure) for antenna arrays, repeaters and other radio frequency emitting equipment on rooftops, etc.
+• Localized RF interference such RF Radiation Compliance Safety Surveys with regard to MPE (Maximum Permissible Exposure) for antenna arrays, towers, repeaters and other radio frequency emitting equipment on rooftops, etc.

 A. There has been a surge of interest and requirements in various municipalities / states regarding First Responders and other entities that ask for emergency communication surveys as part of the CO / permitting process for new and remodeled buildings that fall within certain criteria.
 Understandably in the event of an emergency situation, appropriate personnel should have reliable communication through their 2 way radios or other Radio Frequency systems.